The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 the date that the building is occupied

 Therefore, it is not just the first sale of the building that could be liable to VAT as a ‘new’ building.
-If a commercial building is sold several times within its first three years of use, VAT will need to
+If a commercial building is sold several times within its first three

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.